t4k48n/twolink_dynamic_manipulability/README.md

 ## Dynamic manipulability of twolink manipulator with uncertainty

-It is assumed that linear dinsity of the arms are uniform.
+It is assumed that linear density of the arms are uniform.